FACorreiaa/skillsphere-api/README.md

 - **Frontend**: Templ for server-rendered HTML templates, HTMX for asynchronous updates (e.g., dynamic search results without page reloads via Connect RPC calls), and Alpine.js for lightweight client-side interactivity (e.g., modals, toggles).
 Connect's HTTP/JSON support integrates seamlessly with HTMX for partial page updates.
 - **Real-Time Features**: Gorilla WebSocket for chat and session notifications (Connect RPC supports streaming for real-time updates as an alternative).
 - **AI Integration**: Optional but recommended for advanced matching—use Google Gemini SDK (Go client) to generate skill embeddings for semantic similarity.
 This enhances discovery by handling synonyms and related skills.
+- **Ontology Pipeline**: Domain services emit JSON-LD envelopes (users, sessions, matches) into `ontology_outbox`, and the `cmd/ontologyworker` process forwards them to Kafka and your triple store for downstream reasoning—it's live but still evolving, so track progress in [docs/ONTOLOGY_PIPELINE.md](docs/ONTOLOGY_PIPELINE.md) plus the Ontology section below.
 - **Deployment/Cloud**: Fly.io for easy, global deployment (scales well with Go's efficiency, low-cost tiers).
 Alternatives: Hetzner for budget VPS (if self-managed) or Google Cloud Platform (GCP) for seamless Gemini integration and managed Postgres.
 - **Other Tools**: Stripe for payments, Prometheus for metrics, Docker for containerization, and Buf for protobuf workflow.